Vyral/base-template/_posts/2019-10-15-determining-the-home-value-of-a-haunted-house.md

 {% include pullquote.html %}

 Thank you all for your help in relaying these messages to the Adams family.
 Hopefully, they can get back to me soon—while they’re still in the home selling spirit.

-**Speaking of Halloween, don’t forget to attend Imagine Realty’s Trunk or Treat event on Friday, October 25 from 5 p.m. to 7 p.m. in our office’s parking lot.** We look forward to seeing you then.

 And, as always, if you have any questions about selling your own (hopefully not haunted) home, or if you’d like more information about your other real estate goals, feel free to give me a call or send me an email.
 Just don’t “ghost” me like the Adams did\!<br>&nbsp;